This program is completely online. No travel to campus is required!

 It can be confusing to look back over your transcripts and determine if you meet these criteria and just as confusing to search through your local community college for classes that might meet these criteria.
 We highly recommend submitting your application and transcripts ASAP for review so we can assist you in determine what requirements you currently meet, what requirements you still need to work on, and what specific classes we will accept for these requirements as well as the other CSU General Education requirements for graduation.

 To apply to the Online Bachelor’s Degree Program in Criminal Justice and receive this transcript evaluation, please submit the initial Departmental Application along with copies of all of your college transcripts to the program coordinator via email, fax, or mail (unofficial copies are acceptable initially; official copies are required once you are formally admitting to the program).
+(Current or former Sacramento State students who are interested in finishing your degree through the online CRJ program: please submit the departmental application and note your Sac State student ID on it if you remember what it is, and we will look you up in our system to see if we have access to all of your transcripts or if you need to submit them to us).
 Please do not submit a formal application to Sacramento State via CSU Mentor yet; wait until you are instructed to do so.
 You will receive a full unofficial transcript evaluation which will show you if you meet the admissions criteria or if you need to work on prerequisites first.
 You will also find out what all you have completed towards your degree that will transfer to Sacramento State, and what all you will have left to complete in order to graduate from Sacramento State.
 If you do not yet meet the admissions criteria, the program coordinator will provide you with detailed information regarding what specific requirements you still need to meet and will assist you in finding the right classes to take so that you can reapply in the future.
 If you meet the admissions criteria, you will receive an admissions checklist of what all you need to submit in order to be formally admitted to the program and university.
 If you decide to enroll in the program, you will be required to complete a California State University Application for Admission.
 Admission fees will include a $55 CSU Application Fee and a $75 CRJ Application Fee.
 Typically, fall admissions have a deadline of July 1, and spring admissions have a deadline of December 1.

 Eligibility: Students must be admitted to Sacramento State and the online criminal justice program.